ZNikke/rclone/docs/content/overview.md

 ² SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

-³ WebDAV supports hashes when used with Owncloud and Nextcloud only.
+³ WebDAV only supports hashes when used with Owncloud (MD5 and SHA1), Nextcloud (SHA1) or dCache (ADLER32, MD5, SHA1, SHA256 and SHA512).

 ⁴ WebDAV supports modtimes when used with Owncloud and Nextcloud only.